 - Students who have successfully completed TEC 4608/5608 Photovoltaic System Design & Construction, TEC 4628/5628 Solar Thermal Technology, or TEC 4607/5607 Wind & Hydro Power Technology are eligible to take the corresponding Associate Exam.

-- Download the NABCEP Associate Exam Candidate Eligibility Form at the bottom of this page.
+- Download the NEW (11/2019) NABCEP Associate Exam Candidate Eligibility Form here.

 - The form must be filled out in its entirety, signed by the candidate AND instructor.

 - Submit the eligibility form with the CBT (computer-based test) exam fee, $150 cash or check made payable to Appalachian State University, to Janet Miller in IG Greer, office 235A.

 - You will receive an email from Castle Worldwide Testing Services within a few days of submittal with details and a link to sign up for your test.
 Participants will register to take the test at a testing center location of your choice at select cities across the United States including Apex, Boone, Cary, Charlotte, Cullowhee, Durham, Fayetteville, Greensboro, Hudson, Morrisville, Raleigh, or Wilmington.